 Season to Visit

 The season for visiting Chain Lakes is extremely short.
-Sometimes the road to the trailhead never clears of snow because the snow is present so late in the summer and begins again in early fall.
+Due to the high elevation, the road to the trailhead never clears of snow because the snow is present so late in the summer and begins again in early fall.

 The road to the trailhead last year was open for only 4 months.